Skip to main content

 Users who do not have access to the project will not be able to view notes, make edits to the file, or run AI analysis on it.

-Restrict Viewers to just Insights and Playlists
+Restrict Viewers to search for just Insights and Playlists

-Toggle on “Viewers can access only Insights & Playlists” if you want users with Viewer accounts to only be able to read and comment on Insights.
-They will also be able to watch Playlists.
+Toggle on “Viewers search restriction” if you want users with Viewer accounts to only be able to surface published Insights, share insights, and Playlists in projects shared with them.

 Share Insights and Playlists with the entire team